tu-dortmund-ls12-rt/SSSEvaluation/README.md

 You can integrate the evaluation functionality of this framework into your code.
 In order to do so, you need to import the **effsstsMain** package which provides three functions to use:

-1. evaluate_single_taskset_single_scheme: Takes a single taskset as a dictionary and a single scheme and returns the schedulability result.
+1. evaluate_single_taskset_single_scheme: Takes a single task set as a dictionary and a single scheme and returns the schedulability result.
-2. evaluate_single_taskset_multiple_schemes: Takes a single taskset as a dictionary and a list of schemes and returns the schedulability result for each scheme.
+2. evaluate_single_taskset_multiple_schemes: Takes a single task set as a dictionary and a list of schemes and returns the schedulability result for each scheme.
-3. evaluate_multiple_tasksets_multiple_schemes: Takes a list of tasksets as dictionaries and a list of schemes and returns the schedulability result for each taskset under each schedulability test.
+3. evaluate_multiple_tasksets_multiple_schemes: Takes a list of task sets as dictionaries and a list of schemes and returns the schedulability result for each task set under each schedulability test.

+The names for the schedulability tests schemes are identical as the ones in the GUI.
+For some tests you additionally need to add the parameters at the end of the scheme.
+For float parameters, please use the decimal point as a separator.

 ## Implementation Details